rupesh-garg/Gesture-Controlled-LEDs/README.md

 - MediaPipe
 - PySerial

-This is my fork of our original team project.
+Fork of our original team project, including the Tinkercad simulation, working prototype, and full codebase I contributed to.

 Install dependencies:
 ```bash